Shopify/polaris/polaris.shopify.com/content/contributing/index.md

 - [Figma UI kit](/contributing/figma-ui-kit)
 - Patterns (reach out to #polaris directly in Slack)

-Minor contributions can usually be started directly through a GitHub pull request, but if you’re unsure, you can always check with the Polaris team.
+Minor or patch contributions can usually be started directly through a GitHub pull request, but if you’re unsure, you can always check with the Polaris team.
 For major contributions, we recommend creating a contribution proposal.

 ### Proposing a contribution